 The Seven-Step Recap

-Let’s recap the complete how to unclog toilet process from easiest to most advanced:
+Let’s recap the complete process, from easiest to most advanced:

 - Stop overflow immediately